allisonhorst/allison-blog/content/authors/admin/_index.md

 - Visitors
 ---

 Hi everyone, I'm Allison!
-I'm a continuing lecturer at the Bren School of Environmental Science and Management at UC Santa Barbara, where I teach statistics, data analysis, and science communication.
-I'm also the current RStudio Artist-in-Residence, and you can find some of my R- and stats-related artwork [here](https://github.com/allisonhorst/stats-illustrations).
+I'm an Assistant Teaching Professor at the Bren School of Environmental Science and Management at UC Santa Barbara, where I teach statistics, data analysis, and science communication.
+I was also RStudio's 2019-2020 Artist-in-Residence, and you can find some of my R- and stats-related artwork [here](https://github.com/allisonhorst/stats-illustrations).